sime/cv/README.md

 ------------

 ### November 2014 - Current
-Lead Engineer for Delivery Hero, Berlin
+Lead Software Engineer for Delivery Hero, Berlin

 * Architecting services developed and maintained by my team
 * Facilitating development of Delivery Hero products and services